Scenic running routes

 Emile Zahlen fitness trail (Howald)

-A 5km trail that can be run or walked taking in the forests between Howald and Hesperange.
+A 5km trail that you can run or walk, taking in the forests between Howald and Hesperange.
 The pathways are paved in places (but muddy in others) and take in some steep ascents and descents.
 You can find more details here.

 DKV Urban Trail

 Taking in the lesser known spots of Luxembourg City, the trail covers stairs and woods over 18km which is run as a race every year in April.
-There are 7km, 13km, 27km and 34km versions.
-You can find PDFs for all the trails here.
+There are different versions including the Traces of Vauban (12.4km), the Steps of Melusine (18km), the Trail of Forts (27km) and the GranDucale (34km) which leads to Hesperange.

 Härebësch Forestry Trail (Koerich/Septfontaines)